BC Tourism and Hospitality Employment Tracker

 • Leading occupations (those that reported a greater employment weight) in the Tourism and Hospitality industry in BC include Creative and performing artists; Photographers, graphic arts technicians and technical and co-ordinating occupations in motion pictures, broadcasting and the performing arts; Athletes, coaches, referees and related occupations; Service Supervisors; Chefs and cooks; Occupations in food and beverage service; Occupations in travel and accommodation; Cashiers; Food counter attendants, kitchen helpers and related support occupations; Cleaners; Machinery and transportation equipment mechanics; and Motor vehicle and transit drivers.

 • More than half of the leading occupations are still experiencing lower employment levels compared to their pre-COVID employment levels in 2019.
-However, employment in some leading occupations such as Creative designers and craftspersons; Photographers, graphic arts technicians and technical and co-ordinating occupations in motion pictures, broadcasting and the performing arts; Athletes, coaches, referees and related occupations; and Motor vehicle and transit drivers remain higher than their 2019 levels.
+However, employment in some leading occupations such as Creative and Performing Artists; Athletes, Coaches, Referees and Related Occupations, Support occupations in accommodation, travel and amusement services; Other transport equipment operators and related maintenance workers remain higher than their 2019 levels.
 Care must be used in interpreting the data given that the Coefficient of Variation for each of the reported occupations is from 20% to well over 35%.

-• Although employment levels among all four Tourism and Hospitality industry sectors have been impacted by COVID-19, leading occupations in Food and Beverage Services have recovered 88% of the pre-COVID-19 level, while occupations in Travel and Accommodation Services have recovered 77% of the pre-COVID levels.
+• Although employment levels among all four Tourism and Hospitality sectors have been impacted by COVID-19, leading occupations in Food and Beverage Services have recovered 94% of the pre-COVID-19 level, while occupations in Travel and Accommodation Services have recovered 53% of the pre-COVID levels.

 • Various occupations exist in multiple sectors.
 For example, chefs and cooks exist in both Accommodation and Food and Beverage sectors, while the Food and Beverage sector accounted for a higher percentage of the overall chefs and cooks employed in the industry.